nodeshift/opossum/README.md

 (node:25619) MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
 11 finish listeners added.
 Use emitter.setMaxListeners() to increase limit
 ```

-This typically occurs when you have created more than ten `CircuitBreaker` instances.
-This is due to the fact that every circuit created is adding a listener to the stream accessed via `circuit.stats.getHystrixStream()`, and the default `EventEmitter` listener limit is 10.
 In some cases, seeing this error might indicate a bug in client code, where many `CircuitBreaker`s are inadvertently being created.
 But there are legitimate scenarios where this may not be the case.
 For example, it could just be that you need more than 10 `CircuitBreaker`s in your app.
 That's ok.

 To get around the error, you can set the number of listeners on the stream.